My aftercare suggestions are incredibly simple and effective:

 Gently shake the bottle, apply 1-2 squirts of the mist, and air dry or pat dry with clean, disposable paper products (no rinsing).

-Briotech’s active ingredient is .02% hypochlorous acid (HOCl), a broad-spectrum antimicrobial that is actually produced by the body as part of the normal response to injury.
-Briotech works by replicating and supporting this natural immune function.
+Briotech's active ingredient is a mild solution of saline with hypochlorous acid (HOCl), a broad-spectrum antimicrobial that is actually produced by the body as part of the normal response to injury.
+It works by replicating and supporting this natural immune function.
 HOCl kills bacteria (including antibiotic resistant "superbug" strains like MRSA and VRE), viruses, and fungi, without harming delicate healing tissue.
 See the Kill Times chart.
 It even deactivates Bacillus spores in just 30 seconds!
 (We use these spores to test autoclave sterilizers because they're so hardy!)

-The inactive ingredients in Briotech are simply 99.08% electrolyzed water, and .9% NaCl (also called normal saline, sodium chloride, and isotonic saline), making it environmentally friendly, vegan, natural, hypoallergenic, and free of fragrances, oils, parabens, sulfates, and other irritants.
+The ingredients are simply Electrolyzed Water (H2O), Sodium Chloride (NaCl), Pure Hypochlorous (BrioHOCl®, 0.014%) making it environmentally friendly, biodegradable, vegan, natural, hypoallergenic, and free of alcohol, dyes, fragrances, oils, parabens, sulfates, parabens, and other irritants.

 A remarkable advantage of hypochlorous acid (at this proper concentration and pH) is that it is totally benign, non-irritating, non-sensitizing, and non-cytotoxic (doesn’t kill cells), unlike many other cleaning products.
 It is so biocompatible you can spray it in your eyes (it is commonly used for eye care!).